baobabsoluciones/mango-ui/docs/components/README.md

  - `disableNextButton`: Boolean - Whether to disable the "Continue" button when on the last step.
  - `currentStep`: Number - The index of the current step.
 Defaults to 0.

+### Emits

+ - `update:currentStep`: This event is emitted when the value of localCurrentStep changes.
+It is used to synchronize the state of the parent component with the internal state of the MFormSteps component.
+By listening to this event in the parent component and updating the value of currentStep, the parent component can control the current step of the form.

+### Slots

+- `step-${localCurrentStep}-title`: This slot allows the user to customize the title of the current step of the form.
+If provided, it will replace the default title of the current step.
+This allows greater flexibility in displaying specific information at each step of the form.

+- `step-${localCurrentStep}-content`: This slot allows the user to customize the content of the current step of the form.
+If provided, it will replace the default content of the current step.
+This is useful for displaying specific form fields or any other content related to the current step.

+- `step-${localCurrentStep}-previous-button`: This slot allows the user to customize the "Previous" button of the current step of the form.
+If provided, it will replace the default "Previous" button of the current step.
+This allows customizing the appearance or behavior of the "Previous" button according to the user's needs.

+- `step-${localCurrentStep}-continue-button`: This slot allows the user to customize the "Continue" button of the current step of the form.
+If provided, it will replace the default "Continue" button of the current step.
+This is useful for customizing the appearance or behavior of the "Continue" button according to the user's needs.

 ### Usage

 ```vue